Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 Floating Shelves⭐⭐⭐⭐ Very GoodAccent shelving above furnitureMedium

-Magazine Rack⭐⭐⭐ FairWorks but not essentialStandard
+Magazine Rack⭐⭐⭐ FairWorks, but not essentialStandard

-Remote Organizer⭐⭐⭐⭐⭐ ExcellentNear seating areaStandard
+Remote Organizer⭐⭐⭐⭐⭐ ExcellentNear the seating areaStandard

 Blanket Basket⭐⭐⭐⭐⭐ ExcellentBeside sofaLarge